LeonarddeR/unicodebrailleinput/readme.md

 * download [stable version][1]
 * download [development version][2]

 This add-on allows you to convert text from braille (E.G. 1345-1236-145-1) to Unicode braille characters.

 The purpose of this specialized addon is to make it easier to help to improve liblouis tables and to add automatic tests for your language.
+With the addition of unicode braille table in NVDA 2017.3, this add-on is no longer required, as users can choose to input braille with the new table.

 ## Usage ##